alphalon/kotlin-scripting/README.md

 This framework also makes it easy to document and discover the commands that are available for a particular project or context.

 This document assumes the existence of a symlink or alias, named `ko`, that references this project's `ko.sh` shell script.
-See Installation for details.
+(References in this document to the `ko` script actually refer to the `ko.sh` script.)

 ### Features